Lake Superior State Lakers men's ice hockey: The NAIA era

-The 1970-71 season marked the first season since the inaugural 1966-67 season that the Lakers failed to make the NAIA tournament, finishing the season with a record of 13-9-4.
-The Lakers joined the Central Collegiate Hockey Association (CCHA) as one of the founding members of the league in 1971 and began play in the CCHA for the 1972-73 season.
+The 1970–71 season marked the first season since joining the NAIA that the Lakers failed to make the NAIA tournament, finishing the season with a record of 13–9–4.
+The Lakers joined the Central Collegiate Hockey Association (CCHA) as one of the founding members of the league in 1971 and began play in the CCHA for the 1972–73 season.
 Lake Superior also remained in the ICHA and NAIA.
-The Lakers picked up their first CCHA victory on November 4, 1972 when they beat Saint Louis University 7-3.
-The team qualified for the NAIA Championship Tournament after not receiving a bid in the past season.
-The Lakers defeated Wisconsin State 12-2 and defeated Gustavus Adolphus 9-3 to win the program's first ever National Championship.
-Lake Superior fell to Lakehead in the 1973 NAIA Championship Tournament, marking the Lakers first post season loss not in the Championship game, but rebounded the next day with an 11-3 win over Gustavus Adolphus for the NAIA Third Place game.
-Following the 1973-74 season Ron Mason left to become the head coach at Bowling Green, Mason was replaced by Rick Comley.
+The Lakers picked up their first CCHA victory on November 4, 1972 when they beat Saint Louis 7–3.
+The team qualified for the NAIA Championship Tournament, defeating Wisconsin State 12–2 and Gustavus Adolphus 9–3 to win the program's first ever National Championship.
+Lake Superior fell to Lakehead in the 1973 NAIA Championship Tournament, marking the Lakers' first post season loss not in the Championship game, but rebounded the next day with an 11–3 win over Gustavus Adolphus for the NAIA Third Place game.
+Following the 1972–73 season Ron Mason left to become the head coach at Bowling Green.
+Mason would be replaced by Rick Comley.

-The 1973-74 season marked a historic year for the Lakers ice hockey program.
+The 1973–74 season marked a historic year for the Lakers ice hockey program.
 Lake Superior State finished the regular season and qualified for the 1974 NAIA Championship Tournament.
-The Lakers advanced to the NAIA Final Four with a 7-1 victory over Concordia College (MN), then picked up a deciding 9-2 win over St. Thomas to advance into the NAIA Championship against rival Bemidji State.
-The Lakers won their second NAIA Championship with a 4-1 victory over the Beavers.
+The Lakers advanced to the NAIA Final Four with a 7–1 victory over Concordia College (MN), then picked up a decisive 9–2 win over St. Thomas to advance into the NAIA Championship against rival Bemidji State.
+The Lakers won their second NAIA Championship with a 4–1 victory over the Beavers.
 The championship was not the end of the season, as the Lakers also received a bid to the CCHA Tournament.
-Lake Superior won their first ever CCHA playoff game against Western Michigan but fell in the CCHA Championship to Saint Louis 3-8.
-The Lakers also advanced to the National Invitational Tournament held in Saint Louis, Missouri but fell 2-3 to Vermont and 1-9 to CCHA rival Saint Louis.
-The 1973-74 also marked Lake Superiors last season as a member of the NAIA for ice hockey.
+Lake Superior won their first ever CCHA playoff game against Western Michigan, but fell in the CCHA Championship to Saint Louis 3–8.
+The Lakers also advanced to the National Invitational Tournament held in Saint Louis, Missouri but fell 2–3 to Vermont and 1–9 to CCHA rival Saint Louis.
+The 1973–74 also marked LSSC's last season as a member of the NAIA for ice hockey.